-Bishkek, the capital of Kyrgyzstan, is a Soviet-built city of big boulevards and aging high-rises of around 1 million inhabitants.
-Despite its size, it’s a shabby, provincial town that offers little of interest to the average traveler, especially compared to the majestic sights everywhere else in Kyrgyzstan.
+Bishkek, the capital of Kyrgyzstan and its main transport hub, is a Soviet-built city of big boulevards and aging high-rises of around 1 million inhabitants.

-Bishkek serves as a jumping off point for day trips to nearby hiking and skiing destinations and as the main transport hub in and out of the country.
-If you are into nightlife or fine dining, enjoy it here; the rest of Kyrgyzstan has no such offers.
+Tourists will be drawn to the bazaars and parks, and the relics of the Soviet empire visible at every step.
+If you are into nightlife or fine dining, Bishkek is your best chance; the rest of Kyrgyzstan has no such offers.

-Compared with many cities in Central Asia, Bishkek doesn’t have an ancient history or dramatic past lives to call upon.
-Although this part of the Chuy Valley was populated by Western Turkic nomads and Persian Sogdians from at least the 8th century, their numbers rising and falling with the fortunes of the Silk Route, this civilisation was destroyed in the 13th century when Genghis Khan passed through.
+Bishkek doesn’t have any dramatic past lives.
+Although this part of the Chuy Valley was populated by Turkic nomads and Sogdians from at least the 8th century, their numbers rising and falling with the fortunes of the Silk Route, this civilization was nipped in the bud in the 13th century when Genghis Khan passed through.

 In the coming decades Russian peasants flocked to Pishpek, to take advantage of the fertile black soil of Kirgizia’s Chuy Valley, lured by the offer of free land.
 By 1926 the town was large enough to become the capital of the newly established Kyrgyz Soviet Socialist Republic.